Henry Johnson (Louisiana politician)

 Henry S. Johnson (September 14, 1783 – September 4, 1864) was an American attorney and politician who served as the fifth Governor of Louisiana (1824–1828).
 He also served as a United States representative and as a United States senator.
+He participated in the slave trade in the United States.

 Early life

 Johnson was born in Virginia.
 His family is said to have resided in southern Virginia, where Johnson completed academic study and became a member of Virginia bar.
 He was Episcopalian.

 Political career

 1812 to 1828

 In 1812, Johnson lost a bid to the U.S. Congress.
 After his defeat, he practiced law in Donaldsonville, Louisiana, located on the south bank of the Mississippi River in the south-central part of the state.
 He became a district judge of the Ascension Parish Court in 1811; and was selected as a delegate to the first State constitutional convention in 1812.

 Upon the death of U.S. senator William C.C.
 Claiborne in 1818, Johnson was elected by the state legislature as a Democratic-Republican to fill his vacancy.
 He served as chairman, Senate Committee on Indian Affairs, in the 17th Congress.
 In 1823, he was elected by the Louisiana State Legislature as an "Adams Republican," also known as the National Republican Party candidate, to a full six-year U.S. Senate term.
 The Party asked him not to run for governor in 1824, as it wanted to retain control of that Senate seat.

 Johnson did run for governor, being elected in 1824.
 He served a full term as Louisiana Governor from 1824 until 1828.
 During his term, the legislature moved the state seat of government to Donaldsonville, a compromise location settled on between Anglo-American leaders, who wanted the capital moved from New Orleans to a more northerly location, and French Creoles, who wanted to retain the seat of government within an historically-French area to reflect the state's origins.
 Earlier in 1824, riots in New Orleans over this same issue had forced the resignation of Governor Thomas B. Robertson.

 Johnson gained election as governor due to a bitter division among the Creoles at the time.
 He also enjoyed the goodwill of a visit to Louisiana by the American Revolutionary War hero, the French aristocrat Marquis de Lafayette.
 That visit allayed the bitter Creole-Anglo split.
 Johnson inflamed the conflict again by taking the side of the "Anglos" in a dispute about cotton and sugar cane cultivation.

 During Johnson's term, his administration founded two financial institutions that promoted prosperity: the Louisiana State Bank and the Consolidated Association of Planters of Louisiana.
 He improved commerce within Louisiana by forming the Internal Improvement Board to maintain and build infrastructure – such as roads and canals, to improve transportation and facilitate the movement of goods and produce to market.